Resources Home

 Essentially, BOPUS is an opportunity for retailers to ask the equivalent of “Would you like fries with that?”
 And now, with AI-powered marketing technology (martech), retail businesses can figure out what’s likely to motivate each individual shopper to make a detour or pick up something extra on their way to or from their pickup locations.
 In addition, retailers can use omnichannel personalization to extend tailored offers and incentives to close extra sales.

 For certain, BOPUS responds to consumers’ desire for faster, more convenient transactions that match their mobile, digital-first lifestyles.
 But BOPUS may become even more powerful (and profitable) when retailers integrate it into a larger effort to provide more deeply personalized interactions with customers across all channels.
+In fact, according to eMarketer, 44% of in-store pickup customers purchased something else while picking up their orders, increasing average order value (AOV).
 The right approach to customer data and analytics is key to making all of this work.

 Why Is BOPUS so Important for Retailers?